RuixLi/sciColorMap/README.md

 3. [Scientific Colour Map 6.0](http://www.fabiocrameri.ch/colourmaps.php)

-Contact to auther for any copyright conflits.
+Contact me for any copyright conflits.

 ## How to use